 GCLLC entered a 39-month mining lease agreement with Juniper Resources in September 2013 and granted the exclusive rights to develop and mine the Skookum Shoot area of the gold mine.

 The historical Golden Chest gold mine was the largest producer of lode gold in the mining district during the late 1890s and 1900s.
 NJMC leased approximately 230 acres in the Golden Chest property, including the Golden Chest mine, from Paymaster Resources in September 2003.
 The company recovered 8,400t of ore grading 6.90g/t gold in a small-scale underground operation until forming a joint venture with Marathon in December 2010.

 The mine is currently estimated to contain 3,900m of underground workings within 24 patented and 70 unpatented mining claims in 515ha.

 The gold belt region of the Coeur d’Alene district is underlain primarily by argillites and minor quartzites of the Prichard formation.
 The formation, comprising of rocks of up to 3,600m thick, is the lowest exposed unit of the Belt Supergroup of Pre-Cambrian age and hosts deep-water argillite/siltite and quartzite.

-Epigenetic style of gold mineralisation is found at the deposit and is mostly associated with secondary structures within or located closely to major regionally extensive structures.
+Epigenetic style of gold mineralisation is found at the deposit and is mostly associated with secondary structures within or located close to major regionally extensive structures.

 The global measured and indicated resources of the mine as of January 2013 were estimated at 4.63 million tonnes of ore grading 1.71g/t of gold.
 Contained gold is estimated to be 254,000oz.

-Standard cut-and-fill mining method, using modern rubber-tyre fleet, is applied at the underground mine.
+The Standard cut-and-fill mining method, using a modern rubber-tyre fleet, is applied at the underground mine.